MTR7/resume-web/README.md

 longer have a space for them on my resume.

 ## Want to use it?
 If you like the website format, just fork it.
 The main data is stored in the [resumeData.json](./public/resumeData.json) file.
-This is so that you can easily and quickly update information on the website without having to recompile.

 I just ask that my name is somewhere visible on the site and there is a link back to the GitHub repo.
 Much like what I did for Tim Baker in the footer.